 Except as provided in, and in accordance with, Rule 608, all Transactions on Seed SEF will be matched and executed through the operation of the CLOB.

-Trading on the CLOB remains open throughout the Trading Day.
+Trading on the CLOB remains open throughout the Seed Business Day.
 Executable Orders shall be displayed separately in the Order Book with respect to Swaps.
 Only Bids (Offers) of a counterparty that has previously established an acceptable bilateral credit arrangement with the Participant will be executable on the CLOB.
 All Orders in the CLOB are anonymous.
 Orders are entered into the CLOB by Participants or their agents.

 The CLOB matches Orders using an automated matching algorithm.
 Bids and Offers are matched on the basis of price/time priority; that is, an Order at a better price will always have priority over an Order at an inferior price and older Orders will have priority over newer Orders at the same price; provided however, a Bid (Offer) for a Swap can only be matched against an Offer (Bid) for the same Swap, but only with a counterparty who has previously arranged acceptable bilateral settlement arrangements.
 All counterparties must have available credit in order for their Bid or Offer to be entered into the CLOB.